 This is the tragic part, folic acid is supposed to prevent midline defects.
 However, it is folate that truly prevents it, and many pregnant women are not getting the folate they need.

 It is so important for a pregnant women to eat foods that are nutritionally dense.
-However, some of the foods high in folate, like liver, also contain high levels of vitamin A. There are mixed opinions about high levels of vitamin A during pregnancy.
-It is frustrating and confusing to determine the best pregnancy diet.
+However, some of the foods high in folate, like liver, also contain high levels of vitamin A. There are mixed opinions about high levels of vitamin A during pregnancy, but I have read that the natural vitamin A in liver is actually beneficial, a sacred nutrient. (source).
 Leafy greens contain folate, and it seems to be universally accepted that eating leafy greens is healthy.
 Lentils, goat milk kefir, and avocados also contain folate, so there are other options for consuming folate.